FPC, CeMAP, CeRER

 A lifetime mortgage is a loan secured against your property with a term that usually runs for your lifetime.
 The amount you are able to borrow is based on the value of your property and your age (age of the youngest when it’s a couple applying).

 Interest is charged on the loan, either monthly or annually, depending on the provider.
-The fascinating part is that you can choose not to make any payments for the rest of your life.
-If you choose this option, the interest will be added to the loan each year, causing the debt to grow over time with compound interest.
+The fascinating part is that there are plans available which do not require you to make any payments.
+If you don’t make any payments, interest is added to the loan each month or year, causing the debt to grow over time with compound interest.

 But here's the important thing: You have control over the debt.
 With a flexible lifetime mortgage you can decide if it grows with no payments or choose to pay some or all of the interest each year.
-You even have the option to pay off some of the capital to reduce the debt.
+You even have the option to pay off some of the capital to reduce the debt, subject to certain limits.
+Early repayment charges may apply above a set value

 You can receive the money as a lump sum or in smaller amounts over time through drawdown.
-If you choose the drawdown lifetime mortgage, interest will only be charged on the cash you've actually taken, not on the money you're yet to draw down.
+If you proceed with a drawdown lifetime mortgage, interest will only be charged on the cash you've actually taken, not on the money you're yet to draw down.
+If you draw funds in the future, interest will be charged at the prevailing rate at that time.

 The loan and any accrued interest, if you choose not to pay it each year, will be repaid when the last sole survivor passes away or requires long-term care.
 This is usually done by selling the property.